fansongy/UIAP/README.md

 ## Limitations and Future ##
 As this function model is in an project.so it's not convenient to install.
 I will try to make it easy to install.

-On the other hand ,I will add ios auto export and make ipa,which make export easily.
+On the other hand, I will add ios auto export and make ipa,which make export easily.

 ## License ##

 UIAP is published under MIT License

-    Copyright (c) 2014 SongYang Fan (@onevcat)
+    Copyright (c) 2014 SongYang Fan (@fansongy)

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in